ProjectZeroSlackr/ProjectZeroSlackr-SVN/testing/iPodMAME/ReadMe from Keripo.txt

 - Due to "some strange video driver bug", iPodMAME is only confirmed to work with iPod nanos and iPod videos (5G).
-- A list of working romsets can be found in the
-  Roms directory.
-Place your legally obtained rom files in their proper folders. iPodMAME will not run a romset game if any of the rom files for that romset are missing/incorrect.
-- If you have an iPod video and/or you want to configure the screen/controls, edit the ipodmame.ini file in the Conf folder.
 For more information, see:
 - http://ipodlinux.org/Ipodmame
 - http://umlautllama.com/projects/nanomame/
 - http://mamedev.org/
 - http://en.wikipedia.org/wiki/MAME

+Usage:
+- FastLaunch through "Emulators > iPodMAME > FastLaunch"
+  to start the "Alien Armada" game or select a supported romset in "Emulators > iPodMAME".
+- A list of working romsets can be found in the
+  "Roms" directory.
+Place your legally obtained rom files in their proper folders. iPodMAME will not run a romset game if any of the rom files for that romset are missing/incorrect.
+- If you have an iPod video and/or you want to configure the screen/controls, edit the "Conf/ipodmame.ini" file.

 Original: